RanaMostafaAbdElMohsen/Crime_Boston_Big_Data/README.md

 4- KNN

-5- Remove NULL data, Fill columns that doesn't have value
+5- Remove NULL data,
+6-Fill columns that doesn't have value